 It took great effort on my part while training for a caring ministry to learn how to be present in a telephone conversation.
 In other words: no multitasking while on the phone.
 Previously, for years I was convinced that the only way to survive and get things done was to multitask while being a mother and wife to four kids and their father, whose job took him on the road more than not leaving me to solo parent.
 That training caught up with me.
 I have allowed, as Solnit says, to assuage my fears of loneliness I am at risk of having any real connection with my kids by plugging into social media outlets to see what they are up to or ignoring the multitasking they are doing when we are in conversation.
 But I still call them and use social media information for an awareness of what they are up to.
 I hate being aware that they (and others for that matter that I talk to on the phone) are not totally present in our conversation.
 Occasionally, it’s okay to be distracted but to do it all the time gets old.
 I miss the uninterrupted communication between two people.
 I yearn for the caller to do one thing exclusively when they call and that is to converse instead of using the phone while driving, or shopping or while ordering through the drive-through window at coffee shops.
 Solnit mentions multi-taskers walking in front of cars against the green light, or into street poles or fountains while looking down at their phones, totally absorbed.

-I have a love-hate relationship with technology.
+It’s this love-hate relationship of mine with technology that befuddles me.
 Once a couple of my kids threw me a birthday dinner and included my other two kids, each who lived on the opposite sides of the continent, to “face time” into the party on their computer tablets.
 Initially, it seemed surreal but then became fun to have them all present, us acting silly, telling jokes and laughing with each other.
 I appreciated the gesture to try and get all of us together to celebrate my birthday.
 But it was a little eerie and a bit foreshadowing of how slowly we are adapting to the lack of physicality of a human face to face communication.
 Then there was the time one of my bonus sons witnessed his daughter’s birth over a live stream via the Internet when he was deployed overseas.